Road Trip Travel Tip: Drive a Little, Save a Lot (and Have More Fun)

 Same with road trips.

-I will drive an extra half mile to five miles (each way) to get cheaper gas because I am also stocking up on groceries, eating at a fantastic diner I read about, or visiting a fascinating roadside attraction.
+I will drive an extra half mile to five miles (each way), however, for cheaper gas because I am also stocking up on groceries, eating at a fantastic diner I read about, or visiting a fascinating roadside attraction.

 How about you?
+Will you drive a little to save a lot of money?
 What other places have you noticed inflated prices?